floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 ## Watch Runtime Data
 All watches operate on the so-called watch runtime data.
 Inputs put the gathered data into the runtime data; conditions can read it and transforms can modify it.
 Actions read from the runtime data as well.

-The runtime data is formed like a hierarchical key/value document, quite similar to a document stored in an Elasticsearch index.
+The runtime data is formed like a hierarchical key/value document, quite similar to a document stored in an OpenSearch/Elasticsearch index.

 The checks of a watch subsequently modify the runtime data.
 If action-specific checks are defined, these will be operating on isolated copies of the runtime data.
 So, modifications of the runtime data for one action have no effect on the runtime data visible for other actions.